Azure/aks-engine/docs/topics/features.md

 ## Use a Shared Image Gallery image

 This is possible by specifying `imageReference` under `masterProfile` or on a given `agentPoolProfile`.
-It also requires setting the distro to an appropriate value (`ubuntu` or `coreos`).
+It also requires setting the distro to an appropriate value (e.g., `ubuntu`).
 When using `imageReference` with Shared Image Galleries, provide an image name and version, as well as the resource group, subscription, and name of the gallery.
 Example:

 ```json
 {